• Skip to main content

 Instructions

-• Add chicken breasts to the high-sided, oven-proof casserole dish.
+• Add thinly sliced chicken breasts to the high-sided, oven-proof casserole dish.
 Sprinkle with just a pinch of salt, without adding too much.

-• Top the chicken with thinly sliced ham.
+• Top the chicken with thinly sliced ham that you've torn into smaller pieces.
 Spread mustard on top.

 • Add 4 slices of cream cheese on top of each chicken breast.
 In other words, cream cheese should be all over each chicken breast.